fermga/TNFR-LFS/docs/index.md

 - **C(t) (structural coherence)** – builds on the ΔNFR distribution and ν_f bands, leveraging the same OutSim data, the derived `mu_eff_*` coefficients and the ABS/TC flags that OutGauge exposes.【F:tnfr_lfs/acquisition/fusion.py†L200-L284】【F:tnfr_lfs/core/epi.py†L604-L676】【F:tnfr_lfs/core/coherence.py†L65-L125】
+- **Ackermann / Slide Catch budgets** – use only the `slip_angle_*`
+  channels and `yaw_rate` broadcast by OutSim to measure parallel steer deltas and slide recovery headroom; when these signals are absent the toolkit surfaces `"sin datos"` instead of synthetic values.
+- **Aero balance drift** – derives rake trends exclusively from OutSim `pitch` plus front/rear suspension travel so the drift guidance mirrors native LFS telemetry even if `AeroCoherence` appears neutral.【F:tnfr_lfs/core/metrics.py†L1650-L1735】
+- **Tyre temperatures/pressures** – depend on the OutGauge extended
+  payload; HUD and exporters label the entries as `"sin datos"` whenever Live for Speed skips that block.

 ## Branding and terminology